jnozzi/cocoadev.com/markdown/HowToUsePointers.md

     a=1  b=2  c=3

-Since all C parameters are passed "by value", the function General/AddTwoNumbers has its own copies of the variables a and b.
+Since all C parameters are passed "by value", the function AddTwoNumbers has its own copies of the variables a and b.
 It can change its own copy of a without changing the copy of a defined in main().

 We can take advantage of pointers to get around C's "pass by value" behavior for function arguments and effectively pass a value "by reference".
 When we pass a variable by reference it means "refer to the original variable, don't make your own copy."
 In a sense pass-by-value continues, it's just the value of the pointer (but then you need to dereference it when appropriate)

-See also General/WhatToKnowAboutCFunctions, and maybe General/PassAnArrayFromAFunction
+See also WhatToKnowAboutCFunctions, and maybe PassAnArrayFromAFunction

 *usually you don't use pointers to ints or anything that fits in 4 bytes, except in pass by reference.
 *Sometimes you pass by reference, where you tell a function or method where to put the result, using one of the arguments.